MiranaSGit/AWS_02-Phonebook-Application/README.md

 ''                               Warning -> 'Invalid input: Phone number can not be empty' 1234567890                       1234567890
 546347                           546347
-thousand                         Warning -> 'Invalid input: Phone number should be in numeric format'
+hundred                         Warning -> 'Invalid input: Phone number should be in numeric format'
 ```

 - As a second step, you are requested to deploy your web application using Python's Flask framework.